 Côte d’Azur Restorative Body Crème

-Yes, you read that right—Oribe might be known for its haircare products, but after recently launching body care products, too, you'd be remiss to only think of it as a haircare brand.
-Its latest, the Côte d'Azur Body Crème, is rich and hydrating—and not to mention, complete with the brand's luxurious signature 'Côte d'Azur' scent with a fascinating story behind it.
+Yes, you read that right—Oribe might be known for its haircare products, but after launching body care products, too, you'd be remiss to only think of it as a haircare brand.
+The Côte d'Azur Body Crème, is rich and hydrating—and not to mention, complete with the brand's luxurious signature 'Côte d'Azur' scent with a fascinating story behind it.

 "We collaborated with a legendary French fragrance house to create the Côte d'Azur fragrance, which embodies the glamour and warmth of the French Riviera," says Kaner.
 "It's composed of white butterfly jasmine from Cuba's national flower—a nod to Oribe Canales's heritage—as well as Calabrian bergamot, pink lemon, white peach, cassis, and Muguet, and more notes."